wangru25/HERMES/README.md

 cd examples
 ./../build/HERMES Test_C60.xyz filtration.txt 100 0.4
 ```
-- The spectra of the *0.4*-persistent *0*-th combinatorial Laplacian matrix will be saved in [examples/snapshots_vertex.txt](https://github.com/wangru25/HERMES/blob/main/examples/snapshots_vertex.txt).
-Each line preserves the harmonic and non-harmonic eigenvalues of *0.4*-persistent *0*-th combinatorial Laplacian matrix at a specifc filtration value.
+- The spectra of the 0th-order 0.4-persistent Laplacian will be saved in [examples/snapshots_vertex.txt](https://github.com/wangru25/HERMES/blob/main/examples/snapshots_vertex.txt).
+Each line presents harmonic or non-harmonic eigenvalues at a specific filtration value.
-- The spectra of the *0.4*-persistent *1*-th combinatorial Laplacian matrix will be saved in [examples/snapshots_edge.txt](https://github.com/wangru25/HERMES/blob/main/examples/snapshots_edge.txt).
-Each line preserves the harmonic and non-harmonic eigenvalues of *0.4*-persistent *1*-th combinatorial Laplacian matrix at a specifc filtration value.
+- The spectra of the 1th-order 0.4-persistent will be saved in [examples/snapshots_edge.txt](https://github.com/wangru25/HERMES/blob/main/examples/snapshots_edge.txt).
+Each line presents harmonic or non-harmonic eigenvalues at a specific filtration value.
-- The spectra of the *0.4*-persistent *2*-th combinatorial Laplacian matrix will be saved in [examples/snapshots_facet.txt](https://github.com/wangru25/HERMES/blob/main/examples/snapshots_facet.txt).
-Each line preserves the harmonic and non-harmonic eigenvalues of *0.4*-persistent *2*-th combinatorial Laplacian matrix at a specifc filtration value.
+- The spectra of the 2th-order 0.4-persistent will be saved in [examples/snapshots_facet.txt](https://github.com/wangru25/HERMES/blob/main/examples/snapshots_facet.txt).
+Each line presents harmonic or non-harmonic eigenvalues at a specific filtration value.

 ## Documentation